-Note: It is the responsibility of the parent/guardian to confirm interest in remaining on the wait list by reconfirming their active requests every 30 days through MilitaryChildCare.com.
-Failure to do so will result in removal of all request from the wait list.
+Note: It is the responsibility of the parent/guardian to confirm interest in remaining on the wait list by contacting the Parent Central Services office every 90 days to update.
+Failure to do so will result in removal from the wait list.

 When a space is offered in a viable care option (CDC, FCC, etc.) parent/guardians are given twenty-four (24) hours to accept or decline the space.
-If the viable care option is declined, then the child's/youth's name will be removed from that waitlist, but may remain on the remaining and parents will have to put in a new request through MilitaryChildeCare.com.
+If the viable care option is declined, then the child's/youth's name will be moved to the bottom of the wait list you are on.
 If Parent Central Services is unable to contact the parent/guardian, the space will be made available to the next eligible Child/Youth on the wait list.
 Contact Parent Central Services to discuss the available wait list options.